-MCD OUTCOME COMPONENT SCHOOL PLAN

-Assessing student progress is an essential component of the curriculum and will shape and inform instruction on an ongoing basis.
+MCD OUTCOME COMPONENT SCHOOL PLAN Assessing student progress is an essential component of the curriculum and will shape and inform instruction on an ongoing basis.
 Assessments provide teachers with the data and information needed to understand the level and nature of their understanding of concepts presented, and how well children use inquiry skills.
 The teacher will use assessment data to monitor individual and groups of students' development and progress, make appropriate adjustments to their teaching, and share the results of the assessments with parents, administrators and other staff.
 Assessment results will serve as data for the school to continually re-shape their professional development plan so as to provide teachers with differentiated support.
 As professional learning communities the school will be data-driven and focused on results.
 The continuous use of formative and summative assessments will assist teachers in becoming data driven and results oriented in order to answer the following four key questions: 1.
 What is it we want our students to learn?
 2. How will we know when each student has learned it?
 3. How will we respond when students don't learn?
 4. How will we respond when students already know?
-South Region Elementary School # 10 (SRES #10) will participate in the District's on-line CORE K-12 Assessment Process.
-This assessment process will enable teachers and staff to do the following: • Collect information of the student learning that will be helpful in planning instruction • Determine whether the assessment provided is helping students achieve grade level standards • Identify at-risk students not meeting grade level standards • Identify at-risk students not meeting grade level standards • Monitor the progress of students who need additional Tier 2 or Tier 3 support The teachers at South Region Elementary School # 10 (SRES #10) will use the results of the formative and summative assessments to further intervene, differentiate and group students
+SRES #11 will participate in the District's on-line CORE K-12 Assessment Process.
+This assessment process will enable teachers and staff to do the following: Collect information of the student learning that will be helpful in planning instruction Determine whether the assessment provided is helping students achieve grade level standards Identify at-risk students not meeting grade level standards Monitor the progress of students who need additional Tier 2 or Tier 3 support The teachers at SRES #11 will use the results of the formative and summative assessments to further intervene, differentiate and group students appropriately.
+SRES #11 plans to use summative and formative assessments as a measure of student progress and as an essential component to shape and inform instruction on an ongoing basis.

-appropriately.